logical-luke/logical-luke/README.md

 I'm a full-stack developer with a knack for back-end systems and a growing passion for front-end magic.

-At [Make IT Logical](https://makeitlogical.io), I focus on crafting intuitive applications that solve real-world problems.
+At [AppsByLuke](https://makeitlogical.io), I focus on crafting intuitive applications that solve real-world problems.

 My development philosophy?
 Be radically open-minded, transparent, and adaptable.
 It's not just about writing code; it's about creating solutions that simplify, delight, and serve.